 Ask anyone what they want most out of life.
 What do they reply?
 Initially maybe ‘lots of money’, ‘a nice house’, ‘a wonderful relationship’.
-But what if they go deeper: why lots of money, why a nice house, why a wonderful relationship?
+But what if they go deeper?
+Why lots of money?
+Why a nice house?
+Why a wonderful relationship?

 Happiness is what we truly want.
-When we feel un-happy, dis-comfortable, we want it to go away; that’s why we seek.
-But rather confusingly, as we embark on our search, we unexpectedly find ourselves encouraged to welcome ‘un-happiness’, to get curious about ‘misery’, even to grant it an open invitation to stay for as long as it likes!
+When we feel un-happy, un-comfortable, we want it to go away.
+That’s why we seek.
+But rather confusingly, as we embark on our seeking, we unexpectedly find ourselves encouraged to welcome ‘un-happiness’, to get curious about ‘misery’, even to grant it an open invitation to stay for as long as it likes!

-Because what we truly are is there throughout, experiencing these ‘unwanted’ thoughts and feelings like objects, arising and dissolving.
+Because what we truly are is there throughout, experiencing these ‘unwanted’, ‘uncomfortable’ thoughts and feelings like objects, arising and dissolving.
 And in their dissolution, we are all that is left.
 And what name do we give to that which remains?
-Happiness.